OutplayedApps/Tycho/README.md

 In Reader Mode, tossups and bonuses will all appear at once.
 This is ideal for coaches reading questions to different teams during actual rounds at practice or tournaments.

 In Game Mode, tossups and bonuses will be read to you as if it's an actual science bowl round.
 This is good for players who are practicing questions by themselves, as you can select by category or by difficulty.

+Disclaimer: The app is not sponsored by the National Science Bowl®, U.S. Department of Energy or the U.S. Government.
+The questions taken from the National Science Bowl® website are the property of the Department of Energy and are available to the general public at no cost.
 ```

 # Updates